Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 14 gp
 **Completion Time:** 1 week
-**Components:** *
+**Components:** See below
 **Duration:** Instantaneous

 Animals and other unintelligent creatures can be taught a trick using this method.
-The component cost equals the cost of a consumable item of the creature's level.
+The component cost equals the cost of a consumable item of the creature’s level.
 An animal can be taught multiple tricks over the week, but multiply the component cost by the number of tricks taught.

 * Attack: The animal attacks apparent enemies.
 You may point to a particular creature that you wish the animal to attack, and it will comply if able.
-Normally, an animal will attack only humanoids, monstrous humanoids, giants, or other animals.
-Teaching an animal to attack all creatures (including such unnatural creatures as undead and aberrations) takes twice as long.
 * Come: The animal comes to you, even if it normally would not do so.
 * Defend: The animal defends you (or is ready to defend you if no threat is present), even without any command being given.
 Alternatively, you can command the animal to defend a specific other character.
 * Down: The animal breaks off from combat or otherwise backs down.
 An animal that doesn’t know this trick continues to fight until it must flee (due to injury, a fear effect, or the like) or its opponent is defeated.